Do Plants Respire

 - Do air bubbles form if you leave the plant in the dark?

 Oxygen and carbon dioxide pass in and out of the stomata in the plants through diffusion.

-Books On Plants, Photosynthesis And Respiration
+Books On Plants, Photosynthesis, And Respiration in Trees

 This is Book 8 in the Super Smart Science book series.

 This colorful picture book is a great introduction to botany.
-It teaches key vocabulary such as leaf, stem, root, xylem, cellulose, chloroplast, photosynthesis and respiration, and the pronunciation.
+It teaches key vocabulary such as the leaf, stem, root, xylem, cellulose, chloroplast, photosynthesis and respiration, and pronunciation.
 It is thorough and easy to understand.

 This book presents a lot of fun facts about plants.
 For example, did you know that planting one tree produces enough oxygen to support four people for one year?

 Scientific concepts such as photosynthesis are well explained by excellent graphics and interesting stories about Max Axiom.
 Max is a superhero and a super scientist.
 He helps make science learning fun.